- Medicare is a federally-funded national insurance program founded in 1965.

 Medicare is primarily funded by a payroll tax as well as monthly premiums and charges to beneficiaries.
 It exists to provide health insurance for Americans 65 and older who have paid into the system via the payroll tax over the course of their working lives.
 Medicare also provides coverage to some beneficiaries who are under the age of 65 and disabled.
 The program covers an average of half of the healthcare charges incurred by its beneficiaries, who are then responsible for paying the difference either through supplemental insurance or out-of-pocket.

 Medicare was instrumental in the desegregation movements of the mid-1960s.
 The program made payments to healthcare providers including physicians, hospitals, and waiting rooms conditional upon desegregation of facilities.

-During the 1990s, eligible Medicare beneficiaries received more coverage options on the private market thanks to Medicare Part C, also known as Medicare Advantage.
-Advantage plans are sold and serviced by third-party companies under federal oversight and offer additional benefits beyond Original Medicare Part A and Part B. These include dental and prescription drug coverage.
-In 2003, the Medicare Prescription Drug Improvement and Modernization Act of 2003 was signed into law, adding an optional prescription drug benefit known as Medicare Part D to Medicare’s list of services.
+During the 1990s, eligible beneficiaries received more coverage options on the private market thanks to Part C. Part C plans are sold and serviced by third-party companies under federal oversight and offer additional benefits beyond Original Medicare Part A and Part B. These include dental and prescription drug coverage.
+In 2003, the Medicare Prescription Drug Improvement and Modernization Act of 2003 was signed into law, adding an optional prescription drug benefit known as Part D to its list of services.
 Part D took effect three years later in 2006.

-As of 2018, Medicare provided health insurance coverage to nearly 55 million people.
+As of 2018, Medicare has provided health insurance coverage to nearly 55 million people.
 This number includes 51 million people over the age of 65 and nine million younger individuals with disabilities.
-Medicare currently faces many financial challenges because of rising healthcare costs and a decreasing number of workers per each enrollee.
-Medicare enrollment is predicated to rise from its current total to nearly 80 million people in 2030, while the number of Medicare workers is expected to decline.
+The program currently faces many financial challenges because of rising healthcare costs and a decreasing number of workers per each enrollee.
+Medicare enrollment is predicted to rise from its current total to nearly 80 million people in 2030, while the number of employees is expected to decline.